tomjoht/documentation-theme-jekyll/doc_pages.md

 You can also add "autolink" as an option if you want links such as http://google.com to automatically be converted into links.

-{{note}} Make sure you leave the <code>with_toc_data</code> option included.
+{{site.data.alerts.note}} Make sure you leave the <code>with_toc_data</code> option included.
 This auto-creates an ID for each Markdown-formatted heading, which then gets injected into the mini-TOC.
 Without this auto-creation of IDs, the mini-TOC won't include the heading.
-If you ever use HTML formatting for headings, you need to manually add an ID attribute to the heading in order for the heading to appear in the mini-TOC. {{end}}
+If you ever use HTML formatting for headings, you need to manually add an ID attribute to the heading in order for the heading to appear in the mini-TOC. {{site.data.alerts.end}}

 ## Automatic mini-TOCs